DaniaOn/Horiseon-Repu-Marketing/README.md

 ## Usage

-To use this Prework Study Guide, you can review the notes in each section.
-For suggestions on what to study first, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
-A console panel should open either below or to the side of the webpage in the browser.
-There you will see a list of topics we learned from the prework along with a suggestion on which topic to study first.
+To use this Refactor Challenge, you can review the notes in CSS to see the elements I changed to complete my challenge and make it work and look like the Acceptance Criteria.
+The page content the information if about Horiseon with is a page for Engine Optimization.

 ## Credits